-In Japan, cosmetic products are regulated by the Ministry of Health, Labour and Welfare (MHLW) under the Pharmaceutical and Medical Devices Law (PMDL), formerly known as Pharmaceutical Affairs Law.
-The PMDL focuses on review applications of quasi drugs and cosmetic product (foreign manufacturer, importer) notifications, and evaluates their adverse effect reports.
+In Japan, cosmetic products are regulated by the Ministry of Health, Labour, and Welfare (MHLW) under the Pharmaceutical and Medical Devices Act (PMD Act).
+The MHLW reviews the quasi-drugs applications and cosmetics registration in Japan (foreign manufacturers, importers) and evaluates their adverse effect reports.

-As one of the affluent nations of Asia, Japan’s cosmetic market is growing constantly.
-Cosmetics in Japan are broadly categorized into two categories.
-The manufactures/importers are required to apply for marketing approval based on the type of product.
+As one of the most affluent nations in Asia, Japan’s cosmetic market witnesses growth despite economic fluctuations.
+The MHLW categorizes cosmetics in Japan into two (02) categories.
+The manufacturers/importers are required to complete their cosmetic product registration in Japan and apply for marketing approval, based on the type of product.

-- General cosmetics – These are further classified into six categories as listed below.
+- General cosmetics - These are further classified into five (05) categories as listed below:

 - Perfume and eau de cologne